yiisoft/db/docs/en/command/ddl.md

 $db->createCommand()->createIndex('test', 'idx_test_name', 'id', 'BITMAP')->execute();
 ```

-> A bitmap index is a special kind of database index which uses bitmaps or bit array.
+> Info: A bitmap index is a special kind of database index which uses bitmaps or bit array.
 In a bitmap index, Oracle stores a
 > bitmap for each index key.
+>
 > Each index key stores pointers to multiple rows.
 For example, if you create a bitmap index on the gender column of the members table.

 ## Constraints